 To understand when the criterion is more or less desirable as $V$ changes, we can examine \eqref{eq:cond_lower}-\eqref{eq:cond_upper} directly or examine their contrapositives.
 First, notice that the left-hand sides of \eqref{eq:cond_lower}-\eqref{eq:cond_upper} become stronger as $V$ grows larger, being strongest for $V = X$ and weakest for $V = \emptyset$.
-Therefore, the parameters satisfy the most (least) desirable fairness criterion when $V = \emptyset$ ($V = X$) because they require the least (most) stringent assumption to guarantee a fair comparison.
+Therefore, the parameters satisfy the most (least) desirable comparability criterion when $V = \emptyset$ ($V = X$) because they require the least (most) stringent assumption to guarantee comparability.
 Alternatively, consider the contrapositives of each.
 For example, the contrapositive of $\eqref{eq:cond_lower}$ yields